Factom-Asset-Tokens/fat-js/docs/BaseTokenCLI.md

 <a name="BaseTokenCLI+getStats"></a>

 ### *baseTokenCLI.getStats() ⇒ <code>Promise</code>*
-Get statistics for the token
+Get statistics for the token.
+stats.circulating, stats.burned and stats.transactions are all of type BigNumber(https://www.npmjs.com/package/bignumber.js)

 **Kind**: instance method of [<code>BaseTokenCLI</code>](#BaseTokenCLI)
 <a name="BaseTokenCLI+sendTransaction"></a>